serp1412/LazyTransitions/README.md

 ## Usage

+The simplest way to use this framework is to take advantage of `UniversalTransitionsHandler` class.

+You can just give it the views in your view controller that will trigger a transition when the user swipes on them.
+It could be a simple static view.
+Or a scroll view that will trigger the transition when it reaches the edges of it's content.

-Here's the simplest way to use LazyTransitions in your project.
+Here's some sample code on how to use LazyTransitions in your project.

 ```swift
 // first of all import LazyTransitions